NWPU-903PR/LPI-CNNCP/README.md

 ## Content
 ./LPI_CNNCP.py: the python code, it can be ran to reproduce our results.

-./LPI_feature.py: the python code, it can be used to generate feature coding matrices。 ./data.zip: the training, testing and independent testing dataset with sequence, pair name and label.
+./LPI_feature.py: the python code, it can be used to generate feature coding matrices.

+./data.zip: the training, testing and independent testing dataset with sequence, pair name and label.